taifc27/taifc27.github.io/pages/about.md

 Armed with programming languages and analytical tools🛠️📈, I navigate through the digital realm, sculpting stories that unveil patterns, predict trends, and guide data-informed decisions.

-I am astrophotgrapher, catch me on instagram to see which celestials I have met.
+I am an astrophotgrapher, catch me on instagram to see which celestials I have met.

 <div class="row">
 {% include about/timeline.html %}